jenofdoom/react-intermediate/README.md

 ### Setting up Jest

-__I have done this setup for you, but I'm documenting here what things had to be added to make Jest run__
+**I have done this setup for you, but I'm documenting here what things had to be added to make Jest run**

+There are 2 main libraries to render JSX in test environment: Enzyme and React Testing Library.
+The example below is using enzyme, however React project recently identified RTL as a prefered library.

 The Jest packages and some extra utils needed installing: